Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Results

 Fig. \ref{fig:Kuhn-length-extrapolation} shows data for the finite size estimates of the Kuhn length along with the results of our extrapolation scheme for flexible and semi-flexible KG systems (panel a and b, respectively).
 As the contour length is increased the Kuhn length estimate increases monotonously towards the limit given by the intercept with the y axis.
 For the semi-flexible systems (panel b), we observe a good collapse of the data from melts with different chain length, whereas for the flexible systems the data collapse is less good indicating that finite size effects are more important in the limit of flexible chains.
 For the flexible melts, we also see a systematic downturn for the data points corresponding to the longest contour lengths, which demonstrates that care should be taken in choosing the range of data used for the extrapolation.
 Also shown in the figure are predictions of finite size Kuhn lengths from the fits and the limit of infinite chain length.
 We see good agreement of the fits to our data.
-The extrapolation to infinite melt chain length is in very good agreement with all data for the semi-flexible melts, but we observe that it is shifted relative to the data for the flexible melts.
-This illustrates the importance of doing the extrapolation using data from melts with several chain lengths simultaneously.
-Continuing e.g. the $N_K=80$ data towards infinite contour length i.e. extending the solid green lines to the intercept with the axis would underestimate the true limiting value.\\
+The extrapolation to infinite melt chain length is in very good agreement with all data for the semi-flexible melts, but we observe that it is systematically above the data for the flexible melts.
+This illustrates the importance estimating the asymptotic Kuhn length using data from melts with several chain lengths simultaneously.
+For instance, extrapolating the $N_K=80$ data towards infinite contour length i.e. extending the solid green lines to the intercept with the axis would underestimate the true limiting Kuhn length value for all the flexible melts.